streamlink/streamlink/docs/index.rst

 Overview
 --------

-Streamlink is a :ref:`command-line utility <cli>` which pipes video streams from various services into a video player, such as `VLC`_.
+Streamlink is a :ref:`command-line utility <cli:Command-Line Interface>` which pipes video streams from various services into a video player, such as `VLC`_.
 The main purpose of Streamlink is to avoid resource-heavy and unoptimized websites, while still allowing the user to enjoy various streamed content.
-There is also an :ref:`API <api_guide>` available for developers who want access to the stream data.
+There is also an :ref:`API <api_guide:API Guide>` available for developers who want access to the stream data.

 This project was forked from Livestreamer, which is no longer maintained.